markusgrotz/python3-armarx/docs/installation.rst

 Option 2: Installation From Source, Manually
 --------------------------------------------

 Clone the repository of the ArmarX Python bindings to a location of your choice.
-If you an ArmarX workspace with the module `armarx/python3-armarx` is active, executing `echo $armarx__python3_armarx__PATH` should return a path to the cloned repository in the workspace.
+If you have an ArmarX workspace with the module `armarx/python3-armarx` being active, executing `echo $armarx__python3_armarx__PATH` should return a path to the cloned repository in the workspace.

 Within the base directory of your ArmarX project, run